Today I got a question from a person who wants to apply for Tier 1 Exceptional Talent Visa and is on Tier 4 General Visa

 I would like to answer this question in three key points, that will be useful to remind for any applicant.

 Strong digital background

-To be eligible for Tier 1 Exceptional Talent (or Promise) Visa in Digital Technologies you definitely must have a hand-on experience in tech or business related with it.
+To be eligible for Tier 1 Exceptional Talent (or Promise) Visa in Digital Technologies you definitely must have hand-on experience in tech or business-related with it.
 Otherwise, how you will improve the UK’s digital ecosystem with your talent?

-Also you need to have not only a strong background in Digital Technologies but also to plan something unique to do here.
+Also, you need to have not only a strong background in Digital Technologies but also to plan something unique to do here.
 In other words, you must have some purpose what you will work on after you obtain this Visa.
-Simple answer of seeking a job is not the right answer.
-Think hard and find more individual and exclusive task to accomplish.
+A simple answer to seeking a job is not the right answer.
+Think hard and find a more individual and exclusive task to accomplish.
 It has to be kind of very special idea or project.
 Do you have anything like this in your mind?

 Proofs of your achievements

 Don’t forget that you must provide proof of your experience (in CV, this is an obligatory requirement) as well as any other relevant documents about your past achievements and present status.

 By the way, your Letters of Recommendation will also support your statement and the whole Tier 1 Exceptional Talent Visa application but to make these letters working for advantage, your referee has to write not only about your existing practice and knowledge but about your potential to influence the UK and how it will happen (in his or her opinion).